yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 <hr/><a href="code/01_basic/10_Introduction/22_very_basic.lhs" class="cut">01_basic/10_Introduction/<strong>22_very_basic.lhs</strong></a>

-The solution,
-don't declare the type for `f`.
-Haskell will infer the most general type for us:
+The solution: don't declare a type for `f` for the moment and let Haskell infer the most general type for us:

 <div class="codehighlight">
 ~~~~~~ {.haskell}